 In the early years of the Internet, you needed to code it from scratch if you wanted to build a website.
 HTML quickly became the dominant programming language used for making websites, and it continues to be an essential option today (though it has changed much over the years).

 Today, however, the average person does not actually do direct coding.
 Instead, they will use WordPress or some other system that allows you to make a website without having to do any actual coding.

-What do You Need Before You Start Making Your Website?
+What Do You Need To Start Making a Website?

 Making a website can be done with nothing more than a notepad program and an understanding of HTML.
 If you code a basic website on the notepad and save it with .html, you can then open it in a web browser, and it will display as required.

 Of course, this website would only be available to people on your computer where it is saved.
 To make a public website, you will want to make sure you have a number of other things, including: